Shirakawa-go Food Guide: What to Eat, Where to Buy It & How to Fit It Into a Short Visit

 What is the best food to try in Shirakawa-go first?

 For most short visits, start with a quick savory item such as gohei mochi, a Hida beef croquette, or a Hida beef skewer.
-These are the easiest foods to fit into a short stop without sacrificing too much sightseeing time.
+These are the easiest foods to fit into a short stop without sacrificing sightseeing time.
+Oishi-bou is a good place to check for gohei mochi, while Kondo Shoten is worth checking for Hida beef croquettes and skewers.

 Should I choose street snacks or a sit-down lunch?